Do you have references for the equivalency of CIE inverse instrument geometries? Follow

 CIE Publication 15.2004 Colorimetry (Section 5)

-ASTM E179 Guide for Selection of Geometric Conditions for Measurement of Reflection and Transmission Properties of Materials – Section 8.2
+ASTM E179 Guide for Selection of Geometric Conditions for Measurement of Reflection and Transmittance Properties of Materials – Section 8.2

 Note: The inverse geometry equivalency or, Helmholtz Reciprocal Relation, is referenced in section 8.2 of ASTM E179, citing as an original document: Clarke, F. J. J. and Parry, D. J., “Helmholtz Reciprocity: Its Validity and Application to Reflectometry,” Lighting Research and Technology, Vol. 17, 1985, pp 1- 11.

 ASTM E1164 Standard Practice for Obtaining Data for Object-Color Evaluation - Section 8.1.1